Have you ever read a story that never leaves you? For me, it’s the monk story.

 “As much as I love God and want to serve Him, if I viewed my life as though I had twenty or thirty years left here at the monastery, I couldn’t handle it.
 I’d pack my bags and leave.

-“But God has used the difficulty, the austerity, the silence to teach me perspective.
+“But God uses the difficulty, the austerity, the silence to teach me perspective.
 I’ve learned to look at my life one day at a time.
-When I do that, I can get through the hardships that day brings.
-There are some days so difficult that I need to look at my life in one hour - or even one minute - increments or I would be overwhelmed and give up.
+When I do that, I can get through the hardships that each day brings.
+There are some days so difficult that I need to look at my life in one hour - or even one minute - increments or I’d be overwhelmed and give up.

 “God has taught me to view my life in manageable amounts.
 That’s how I get through the unbearable.
 That’s how I stay.
 That’s how I’m able to serve the Lord.”

-The author let the head monk’s words sink in for several minutes before he began removing his clothing from his suitcase.
+After letting the monk’s words sink in for several minutes, the author removed his clothing from his suitcase.

 “I know I can make it till dinner.”